-- 129 Total hours - 2.0 Overall grade point average - 30 Hours must be upper-level courses (300-400 level) - Grade of 'C' Minimum is required for all courses - 100% Of the major must be taken through Highlands College - 100 Hours must be completed through Highlands College - Co-Curricular All requirements must be satisfied - Graduation Application Submission of Degree Completion Application must be completed within the last semester of a student's anticipated graduation date
+- 120 Total hours - 2.0 Overall grade point average - 30 Hours must be upper-level courses (300-400 level) - Grade of 'C' Minimum is required for all courses - 100% Of the major must be taken through Highlands College - 100 Hours must be completed through Highlands College - Co-Curricular All requirements must be satisfied - Graduation Application Submission of Degree Completion Application must be completed within the last semester of a student's anticipated graduation date

-Important: This minor plan is effective for those starting in the fall of 2024.
+Important: This minor plan is effective for those starting in the fall of 2025.
 This minor plan will remain in effect for students who do not break enrollment or who do not change minors.

 Code Title Hours

 FMLY 101 Family Ministry Foundations 3

 FMLY 202 Family Ministry Models 3

-FMLY 206 Discipleship and Child Development 3
+FMLY 204 Family Ministry Strategies 3

-FMLY 303 Family Ministry Strategies 3
+FMLY 305 Discipleship and Child Development 3

 FMLY 321 Child Learning and Curriculum I 3

-- Grade of 'C' Minimum is required for all courses - 100% Of the minor must be taken through Highlands College
+- 15 Total hours - Grade of 'C' Minimum is required for all courses - 100% Of the minor must be taken through Highlands College